Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Methods

 \subsubsection{Architecture}

 We introduce the Attention Broadcast Decoder (ABCD) as a plug-and-play module for autoencoder-based latent dynamics learning.
-It is inspired by the spatial broadcast decoder of Watters et al.~\cite{watters2019spatial}, originally proposed for disentangled representation learning.
+It is inspired by the spatial broadcast decoder of Watters et al.~\cite{watters2019spatial}.
 As shown in Fig.~\ref{fig:architecture}(a), the ABCD takes latent coordinates $\bm{z}^{(i)}$ and produces reconstructed images and pixel-accurate attention maps.
-It shall be noted that while the ABCD is used as a replacement for a standard CNN decoder, the ABCD implicitly affects the structure of the latent state and the dynamics model.
+While the ABCD replaces a standard convolutional neural network (CNN) decoder, it implicitly affects the latent-state structure and the learned dynamics.

 The attention processor (Fig.~\ref{fig:architecture}(b)) computes attended latents as follows: An FNN $f_\text{att}$ produces attention logits

 evaluating the latent coordinate $\bm{z}^{(i)}$ at each coordinate pair $\bm{c}_{xy} \in [-1,1]^2$.
 Pixel-wise attention values at location $(x, y)$